Iri25/seat-reservations/README.md

 - The interaction with the user is done through a graphical interface (GUI), developed in JavaFX (fxml files are found in [views package](https://github.com/Iri25/sse-orm-project-Iri25/tree/main/TheaterCompany/client/src/main/resources/views)).

 ## Key concepts:
+- abstraction
+- encapsulation
+- inheritance
+- polymorphism
+- validations
+- exceptions
+- alerts
+- mapping
--- abstraction, encapsulation, inheritance, polymorphism, validations, exceptions, alerts, mapping, reading from a database and storing from a database.
+- reading from a database
+- storing from a database

-## Requirements
+## Requirements:

 A theatrical institution provides the spectators with a system for reserving seats for performances.
 Every day, the institution has only one performance, for which spectators can reserve seats starting from morning.